chaitanya-goud/BANKING-SYSTEM/REPORT.md

 - chaitanya :
   customerai.java,
   video editing,
-  all the documentation(collab with shivaranjani and siddhartha), enchanced UML diagram (main lead), Bankingsystem23.java, idea of ai voice, gui.( As im kinda more into ai, so ai personality ai voice ai asisstant blah blah)
+  all the documentation(collab with siddhartha(gui)),
+  enchanced UML diagram (main lead), Bankingsystem23.java, idea of ai voice, gui(worked on bank staff menu)
+  ( As im kinda more into ai, so ai personality ai voice ai asisstant blah blah)

 - siddhartha :
   bankaccount.java
-  GUI(collab with sriram,chaitanya and shivaranjani) was main lead and giving instructions
+  main lead on creating frames, panels, buttons etc and connecting the class files to the  to the buttons.

   - sriram:
- savings, fixed and current account code, gui
+ savings, fixed and current account code, gui(worked on manager menu)

 - pushpak: